Hard Drive Data Recovery

-Each data loss situation is unique for my customer that is why I require a data recovery diagnostic.
+Each data loss situation is unique for my customer which is why I require a data recovery diagnostic.

 How do you fix Failed Hard Drives?

-My approach first perform data recovery diagnostic to see waht is wrong with the drive and if the issue is software only or hardware.
+My approach first performs data recovery diagnostic to see what is wrong with the drive and if the issue is software only or hardware.
 If it is a software issue I can clone the drive and get started with a scan of data recovery software.

-For drives with physical issue like stuck platters, failed read/write heads, etc. then those issues are fixed by disassembling the drive, finding all issues and sourcing donor parts.
-All of this is done in a clean room.
+For drives with physical issues like stuck platters, failed read/write heads, etc. then those issues are fixed by disassembling the drive, finding all issues, and sourcing donor parts.
+All of this is done in a cleanroom.